walterhiggins/WMPJS/book-outline.md

 ![](images/Crafting_Table.png "")

 ## Overview
 Welcome to the exciting world of Minecraft Plugin Development.
 In this first section of the book I'll introduce you to the tools you'll need to start programming.
 In Minecraft, you need to first create a Workbench (also sometimes called a Crafting Table) before you can craft more sophisticated tools.
-So too in real life we'll need to first gather some resources and setup a work area where we can create sophisticated minecraft plugins.
+So too in real life we'll need to first gather some resources and setup a work area where we can create sophisticated Minecraft plugins.
 This first section describes the resources you'll need, how to get them and how to setup your 'modding workbench'.
 All of the resource you'll need are freely available online.
 The ingredients you'll need to construct your modding workbench are:

  * CraftBukkit - A freely-available open-source Minecraft Server.
  * ScriptCraft - A Plugin for CraftBukkit.